silviapoletti/Statistical-Analysis-on-Heart-failures-clinical-records/README.md

 High leverage point:
 - Patient 185 presented a very low Ejection Fraction, while the other clinical values are acceptable or even fall in the normal range.
 He eventually died after a long follow-up period, at a relatively early age.

+# How many clinical features are necessary to predict death?

+The **Best Subset Selection** is a method for strategically choosing the predictors until the best model with a given number of predictors is found.
+The algorithm starts with the null model, containing no predictors, which predicts the sample mean for each observation.
+Then predictors are incrementally added one by one to the null model.
+At the k-th increment, all possible models with k predictors are evaluated with a certain performance measure.
+This is done, until a selected maximum number of predictors is reached.
+For each number of predictors, the best model is selected: these models can be compared assessing the trade-off between the fit of the model and its simplicity.
+The evaluation and comparison can be done using various performance measures, such as the **Bayesian Information Criterion** (BIC) or the **Akaike Information Criterion** (AIC).
+Both of them are using the maximum likelihood to evaluate the models.
+The BIC is placing a larger penalty on models with a larger number of variables and therefore results in a smaller selection of predictors.

+The features selected with BIC are age, ejection_fraction, serum_creatinine, and time; all of them being significant to at least 0.02 level.
+Using these predictors and a default threshold of 0.5 to calculate the performance on the training and test set gives an accuracy of 85.34% and 77.61% respectively.
+In our model we prefer to minimize the False Negatives instead of the False Positives.
+In fact, saying that a person will survive the follow-up period while he/she won’t, is worse compared to committing the opposite error.
+For this reason, the obtained results can be optimized by adjusting the default threshold to 0.24 through the ROC curve analysis.

 Data modelling: K Nearest Neighbours, Linear and Quadratic Discriminant Analysis and dimensionality reduction by using Best Subset Selection and Shrinkage methods.